Using SweetPotato for Baby Finger Food

 Are you ready to introduce finger foods to baby?
-Sweet potato for baby finger foods is a great way to start, and this post breaks down some of the ways to prepare and introduce sweet potatoes to babies.
+Sweetpotato finger foods are a great way to start, and this post breaks down some of the ways to prepare and introduce sweetpotatoes to babies.

 Once your baby starts eating more solids and holding foods more, you can start to move away from just serving mashed and pureed foods, and more solids and finger foods for them.

-Sweet potatoes for babies are also so versatile, and really are a great solution to finger foods.
+Sweetpotatoes for babies are so versatile, and really are a great solution for baby finger foods.

 Consider these options:

-There’s a few different ways you can cook and cut sweet potatoes for baby finger foods.
+There are a few different ways you can cook and cut our favorite orange food for sweetpotato finger foods.

-How to make sweet potato for baby finger food will depend on how you want to serve it, as well as how skilled baby is (ie – can he handle harder foods yet, or still mostly soft textures)?
+How to make sweetpotato for baby will depend on how you want to serve it, as well as how skilled baby is (ie – can he handle harder foods yet, or still mostly soft textures)?

 And don’t forget you can always make extra to freeze – for a more complete list of freezable foods for toddlers, check out toddler friendly freezer recipes.